-4.1 Interrupt and thread safety
+4.3 Interrupt and thread safety

 Using embOS with specific calls to standard library functions (e.g. heap management functions) may require thread-safe system libraries if these functions are called from several tasks or interrupts.
-Embedded Studio's system library provides functions, which can be overwritten to implement a locking mechanism making the system library functions threadsafe.
+IAR's system libraries provide functions, which can be overwritten to implement a locking mechanism making the system library functions thread-safe.

-The Setup directory in each embOS BSP contains the file $OS\ThreadSafe.c$ which overwrites these functions.
-By default they disable and restore embOS interrupts to ensure thread safety in tasks, embOS interrupts, $OS\Idle()$ and software timers.
+The Setup directory in each embOS BSP contains the file OS\ThreadSafe.c which overwrites these functions.
+By default they disable and restore embOS interrupts to ensure thread safety in tasks, embOS interrupts, OS\Idle() and software timers.
 Zero latency interrupts are not disabled and therefore unprotected.
 If you need to call e.g. malloc() also from within a zero latency interrupt additional handling needs to be added.
-If you don't call such functions from within embOS interrupts, $OS\Idle()$ or software timers, you can instead use thread safety for tasks only.
+If you don't call such functions from within embOS interrupts, OS\Idle() or software timers, you can instead use thread safety for tasks only.
 This reduces the interrupt latency because a mutex is used instead of disabling embOS interrupts.

-You can choose the safety variant with the macro os\interrupt\safe.
+You can choose the safety variant with the macro ${\tt os\interrupt\safe}.$